When it comes to going to parties and meeting new people, sometimes it’s the little things that can be the most awkward and nerve-wracking.

 Never Forget Names Again

 The trick with names is that you have to consciously use your brain.
-Different parts of the brain activate when you process information auditorily, verbally and visually so to maximize your chances of remembering names, you need to engage each of those parts.
+Different parts of the brain activate when you process information audibly, verbally and visually.
+So, to maximize your chances of remembering names, you need to engage each of those parts.
 Here’s how:

 - Auditory: Give them your full attention when they say their name so you hear it without your brain being distracted by your thoughts.

 - Verbal: After they they say their name, say it back to them.
 For example, “Nice to meet you Michael.
 So what brings you here, Michael?
 What do you do, Michael?”

 - Visual: Think of all the people you know with the same name and picture this new person in a group among them.

 If it’s a difficult name, the best thing you can do is think about what it sounds like.
 Rhyming their name with something you have memories of can activate parts of your brain that help you remember.
 For example, I met someone named Sura.
 I’ve never met someone with that name before, so I couldn’t associate them with anyone else.
 Instead, their name reminded me of Syrah wine and they said they liked wine.
 So, whenever I see Sura, I remember the wine and their name.

 The Art of the Perfect Handshake